wn-doolittle/caliper-spec/caliper.md

 <a name="infoModelEntity" />

 ### 2.2 The Caliper Entity
 A Caliper [Entity](#entity) is a generic type that represents objects that participate in learning-related activities.
-A number of [Entity](#entity) subtypes have been defined in order to better describe people, groups, organizations, digital content, courses, software applications, and other objects that constitute the content of a Caliper [Event](#event).
+A number of [Entity](#entity) subtypes have been defined in order to better describe people, groups, organizations, digital content, courses, software applications, and other objects that constitute the "stuff" of a Caliper [Event](#event).
 Each [Entity](#entity) is provisioned with a modest set of properties or attributes that support discovery and description.

 Like an [Event](#event), an [Entity](#entity) is considered semi-structured data consisting of an unordered set of key:value pairs.
 Optional attributes need not be referenced when describing an [Entity](#entity).
 When referenced in a Caliper [Event](#infoModelEvent) an [Entity](#entity) can be represented as an object or as a string.